 - Poor posture

-- External forces pushing on the buttocks and thus the sciatic nerve by a poorly fitting seat for example
+- External forces pushing on the sciatic nerve

-In order to diagnose the source of your sciatica, your physician likely will review your medical history, complete a physical and frequently will request a CT scan or MRI.
+In order to diagnose the source of your sciatica, your doctor likely will review your medical history, complete a physical and frequently will request a CT scan or MRI.
 Once the cause of discomfort has been determined, your doctor will formulate a treatment regimen.
 It is important to remember that surgery should always be reserved as an option after all conservative treatments are exhausted.
 Patients should never feel pressured to consent to a procedure about which they are uncomfortable.